I led this project under the mentorship of the Data Science group director at Nokia Bell Labs

 Key Feedback

 Considering the high amount of cognitive load placed on users while studying tabular data, designing comprehensive visualizations to ease users into a dataset was one of my primary goals.
-To benchmark design concepts I created a list of inspired by 3 principles based on E. Tufte's guidelines and 3 from user feedback.
+To benchmark design concepts I created a list inspired by 3 principles based on E. Tufte's guidelines and 3 from user feedback.

 Initial concept: Encoding quality in an interactive heatmap